German Shepherd Now

 For a detailed comparison, see our guide to the best pet insurance for German Shepherds.
 For an honest look at whether the math works, read is pet insurance worth it for German Shepherds?.

-How to Budget for Breed-Specific Health
+How to Budget for Breed-Specific Health Costs

 The smartest approach combines two strategies: an accessible emergency fund and some form of ongoing coverage.